School of Architecture, UNAM: Degrees offered

+The school offers 4 undergraduate programs: Bachelor of Architecture, Bachelor of Industrial Design, Bachelor of Landscape Architecture and Bachelor of Urbanism.
+The degrees granted in the masters programs include the Master of Architecture, Master of Industrial Design and Master of Urbanism.
+It also offers the Doctor of Architecture, the Doctor of Urbanism and Architectural Specializations in Housing, Lightweight Structures and Real estate appraisal.

+Research and publications

+In addition to its degree programs, the school of Architecture hosts one research center and numerous research laboratories, Archives and Collections and research initiatives.
+The school publishes the bi-annual Academia XXII, Bitácora, and other design books and studio works.

+CIAUP

+The CIAUP is a research center specialized in Architecture History, Theory, Urban Planning and Landscape Architecture in Mexico an Latin America, which is disseminated in publications of high academic quality.
+In addition, it contributes to the training, updating and academic improvement of undergraduate and graduate students of the highest level in the fields of knowledge that they work on.

+There are seven current labs: Green Areas and Public Spaces - LAVEP, Structures Urban and Housing Information, Monitoring and Modeling Systems - SIMMUV, Urban and Regional Planning, Traditional Construction Procedures and Systems, Energy Efficiency in Buildings, Mexico Emotions Study Group: City and Emotions - GEE-MX Lab, Archive of Mexican Architecture.

 Staff and organization

-The school is run by a dean, currently B.A.
-Juan Ignacio Del Cueto Ruiz-Funes.
+The school is run by a dean, currently Juan Ignacio Del Cueto Ruiz-Funes.
 He is aided by a technical council, composed of professors and student and administrative representatives, which makes decisions regarding curriculum, school calendars and schedules, among other tasks.

 The school includes the four undergraduate programs (architecture, landscape architecture, urbanism and industrial design), and the graduate, specialization and research programs (in architecture, urbanism and industrial design).
 In addition, the school holds its own architectural office, which develops projects both for the university and for external clients; and a cultural division that manages cultural events, exhibits, publications, lectures, etc.

 The undergraduate program in architecture is organised within five branches: project; urban-environmental; technology; theory, history and research.
 Furthermore, the program is spread among 16 partially independent studios or workshops which offer all the mandatory courses.
 These studios are physically located in eight two-story buildings (except for two located in the main building).
 These workshops originally were conceived to perform long-standing projects and focus on experimentation of different architectural conceptions, depending on the staff that the studio had, the profile of the students was formed.

-The workshops are mostly named after Mexican architects or architects who have contributed to Mexican architecture: